Philip Sidney: In popular culture

 A memorial, erected in 1986 at the location in Zutphen where he was mortally wounded by the Spanish, can be found at the entrance of a footpath (" 't Gallee") located in front of the petrol station at the Warnsveldseweg 170.

 In Arnhem, in front of the house in the Bakkerstraat 68, an inscription on the ground reads: "IN THIS HOUSE DIED ON THE 17 OCTOBER 1586 * SIR PHILIP SIDNEY * ENGLISH POET, DIPLOMAT AND SOLDIER, FROM HIS WOUNDS SUFFERED AT THE BATTLE OF ZUTPHEN.
 HE GAVE HIS LIFE FOR OUR FREEDOM".
 The inscription was unveiled on 17 October 2011, exactly 425 years after his death, in the presence of Philip Sidney, 2nd Viscount De L'Isle, a descendant of the brother of Philip Sidney.

 The city of Sidney, Ohio, in the United States and a street in Zutphen, Netherlands, have been named after Sir Philip.
 A statue of him can be found in the park at the Coehoornsingel where, in the harsh winter of 1795, English and Hanoverian soldiers were buried who had died while retreating from advancing French troops.

 Another statue of Sidney, by Arthur George Walker, forms the centrepiece of the Old Salopians Memorial at Shrewsbury School to alumni who died serving in World War I (unveiled 1924).

-Philip Sidney appears as a young man in Elizabeth Goudge's third novel, Towers in the Mist (Duckworth, 1937), visiting Oxford around the time Queen Elizabeth also visited Oxford.
+Philip Sidney appears as a young man in Elizabeth Goudge's fourth novel, Towers in the Mist (Duckworth, 1938), visiting Oxford around the time Queen Elizabeth also visited Oxford in 1566.
 (Goudge admitted to slightly advancing the time of Sidney's arrival in Oxford, for the sake of her larger story.)

 In the Monty Python's Flying Circus sketches "Tudor Jobs Agency", "Pornographic Bookshop" and "Elizabethan Pornography Smugglers" (Season 3, episode 10), Superintendent Gaskell, a vice squad policeman, is transported back to the Elizabethan age and assumes Sir Philip Sidney's identity.

 An epitaph of Sir Philip Sidney:

-"England has his body, for she it fed;
+England has his body, for she it fed;

 Netherlands his blood, in her defence shed;